Published: November 19, 2018 • Last updated: July 17, 2019 at 14:58 pm

 For many years, the smart money always chose a variable rate mortgage.
 Over any given five year term, these homeowners paid less interest than their conservative cousins who chose a fixed rate mortgage.

 But that was in an environment where interest rates were consistently dropping or holding constant.

-Now the trend is upwards.
+Then the trend became upwards, and now the trend is definitely one of rate decreases.
 How long the trend will remain in place, we cannot say.
 Maybe things will plateau in a year or so, maybe not.